 It was once rumoured that Haw Par Villa was the location of the gates to Hell.
 Security guards would tell their stories that how the place became alive when nights fell.
 Others had heard painful screams from the statues depicting gruesome punishments in the Ten Courts of Hell.

 Ghost stories had plagued Haw Par Villa for decades.
 There were whispers that some of the statues were actually dead humans covered with wax.
 And on a small deserted hill within the theme park existed a dumping site where several unused statues were abandoned for many years.
-Old staffs claimed that these unwanted statues were possessed by wandering spirits.
+Old staff claimed that these unwanted statues were possessed by wandering spirits.

 Real or just urban legends?
 Only the brave will attempt to find out.